HugoTian/admin/pa6/README.md

 The example as to how to run MapReduce program is included in the code we provide.
 Modify them appropriately following the instructions here.

-Also, we should be able to see the results by typing
+Also, we should be able to see the results of running your scripts by typing:

 		cat invoutput/*